6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 The word peculiar can mean unusual as well as strange, and it would appear Morgan meant the former.
 But arguably there was something strange about their relationship.
 There was an inequality built into their interactions, that extended to the gravity of their alliance.

 Oddly, despite the fact that Morgan knew very little about the Iroquois, Parker was dependent on Morgan to communicate accurate knowledge about the Iroquois to the citizens of New York.
-Their future hung in his words.
+The fate of the Seneca hung in the writings of Morgan.

 There is an added peculiarity to their relationship.

 Morgan’s Preface conveys the sentiment that the Iroquois as such no longer exist.
-The theme of the “vanishing Indian” was common in American literature, and that is not surprising.
+The theme of the “vanishing Indian” was common in American literature, and that is not surprising, given practices of that would be termed ethnic cleansing and genocide in the 20th century.
 But in Morgan’s rendering, it meant that Morgan and Parker were equidistant from the true Seneca people.
 Morgan speaks of the Seneca leaders as “descendents of the Iroquois” rather than as living, present, contemporary Seneca leaders, and he congratulates Parker for his “accurate knowledge of the institutions of his forefathers” – rather than for his knowledge of the living culture he was born into.

 Philip Deloria finds deeper irony in Parker and Morgan’s collaboration.
 He sketches a scene reconstructing the evening when Parker, a native youth fluent in English, wearing professional, Euroamerian dress, and aspiring to read law, attending a New Confederacy meeting as Morgan’s guest.
 Wearing a suit, Parker enters a room full of white professionals, many of the lawyers, doing their utmost to wear authentic Iroquois garb and conduct meetings in an authentic Seneca fashion.